Editor’s Note: This is the second blog post in a series entitled: How to Create Insanely Good Content. Catch up on Part 1 here.

 Many small business owners struggle with the idea of strategy, but in the simplest terms possible, a strategy is the plan from which you plan.

-Your strategy doesn’t need to be complicated, but it needs to be clear and help you to remain focused.
+Your marketing strategy doesn’t need to be complicated, but it needs to be clear and help you to remain focused.
 Especially when it comes to writing important marketing emails, blog posts, and other promotional activities, everything you create should fit into your strategy.

 In this post we’re going to give you a brief overview of the 13 Box, one page market strategy structure.